cristalzucsd/iModulonMiner/3_quality_control/README.md

 The above commands will mount the files in your local `<target-path>` to `/home/jovyan/work` in the Docker container.
 These files are editable, and changes made in the docker container will be reflected on your own machine.
 Only subfolders and files within `<target-path>` can be accessed by the container, so it is recommended to input the root folder of this repository as the `<target-path>`.

 For more options, such as changing the default username, changing the port, or granting root access, see the Jupyter Docker Stacks [Feature page](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html)

+## Use of quality control data from alternative alignment pipelines

+Alternative pipelines for RNA-seq data processing may provide quality control information in a different format to step 2 of this workflow.
+Users should consolidate quality control information into the format required by the provided notebooks in order to use these quality control notebooks.